 This Office routinely reviews applications to City Boards and Commissions.
-The applications do not provide complete information regarding potential conflicts of interest; however, they do occasionally disclose potential conflicts of interest or incompatible offices.
-The purpose of this memorandum is to highlight major areas of potential conflict that are disclosed by the applications.
-To analyze potential conflicts, it is necessary to consider the duties of the particular commission for which the applicant is seeking appointment.
+The applications generally do not provide complete information regarding actual conflicts; however, they do occasionally disclose potential conflicts of interest or incompatible offices.
+The purpose of this memorandum is to highlight areas of potential conflict which are disclosed by the applications.
+In order to analyze potential conflicts, it is necessary to consider the duties of the particular commission for which the applicants are seeking appointment.
 This review is limited to the information provided on the applications and is not intended to be a comprehensive investigation of potential conflicts involving the applicants.